OpenBankingUK/read-write-api-docs-pub/profiles/confirmation-of-funds-api-profile.md

 ##### POST

 - A CBPII **must not** create a consent on a newer version, and use it on a previous version.
   - E.g., ConsentId for a funds-confirmation-consent resource created in v4, must not be used to access v3 endpoints.

 ##### GET

 - A CBPII **must not** access a funds-confirmation-consent on an older version, via the ConsentId created in a newer version.
   - E.g., a funds-confirmation-consent created in v3 accessed via v2.
 - An ASPSP **must** allow a funds-confirmation-consent to be accessed in a newer version.
 - An ASPSP **must** ensure details in the funds-confirmation-consent are unchanged when accessed via a newer version.
   - E.g., a ConsentId created in v3 will have the same details when accessed via v3 and v4.
 - An ASPSP **may** allow expired funds-confirmation-consents to be accessed in a newer version.

 ##### DELETE

 - A CBPII **must not** delete a funds-confirmation-consent on an older version via a ConsentId created in a newer version.
   - E.g., A funds-confirmation-consent is created in v4, and request DELETE on v3.
 - An ASPSP **must** support deleting a funds-confirmation-consent from a previous version via a newer version.
   - E.g., A funds-confirmation-consent is created in v3, and request DELETE on v4.

 #### Funds Confirmation Resource

 ##### POST

 - A CBPII **may** use a ConsentId created in a previous version to create a funds-confirmation resource in a newer version.
   - E.g., a ConsentId created in v3 can be used as a ConsentId in v4, to POST /funds-confirmations.
 - A CBPII **must not** use a ConsentId created in a newer version to create Funds Confirmation resource in a previous version.
   - E.g., a ConsentId created in v4, must not be used as a ConsentId in v3, to POST /funds-confirmations.
 - A CBPII **may** use a token that is bound to a funds-confirmation-consent in a previous version, to access an endpoint of a newer version.
 - An ASPSP **must** allow a ConsentId from previous version to create a funds-confirmation resource in a newer version, provided it has not expired.
 - An ASPSP **must not** allow a ConsentId from a newer version to create a funds-confirmation resource in a previous version.

-## Endpoints

-This section looks at the list of available API endpoints to access Confirmation of Funds data and optionality (definitions of mandatory, conditional or optional are defined in the Design Principles section in Read/Write Data API Specification).

-For detail on the request and response objects refer to the Data Model section of the specification.

-[TODO]

-We have specified the "mandatory" endpoints for the functioning of the Confirmation of Funds APIs.

 ## Security & Access Control